PacificBiosciences/smrtflow/docs/cookbook.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For completed collections, the collection UUID will be the same as
-the UUID of the subreadset for that collection.
+the UUID of the SubreadSet for that collection.
 To retrieve the QC
 reports of a completed collection, given the collection UUID,
 perform the following steps: